zacherytcox/stelligent-u/05-ec2/README.md

   IPV4 address.

 Try pinging that IP address.
 Does it work?
+>No. The default security group does not allow ping from my ip.

 - Using the CFN template, create a Security Group enabling [ICMP](https://en.wikipedia.org/wiki/Internet_Control_Message_Protocol).